DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 1. Get the ODM endpoints.

-    Refer to the [documentation](https://www.ibm.com/docs/en/odm/8.12.0?topic=production-configuring-external-access) to retrieve the endpoints.
-    For example, on OpenShift you can get the route names and hosts with:
+    If you are on OpenShift using routes, you can get them this way :

     ```shell
     kubectl get routes --no-headers --output custom-columns=":metadata.name,:spec.host"